Local Government Financial Reporting for Counties, Municipalities, and Special Districts

 Action against special districts:

 To declare the special district inactive: This occurs when specific criteria is met.
 For example, when the special district has not filed registered office and agent information with the DEO or when the registered agent or a local government notifies the DEO (formerly the DCA) that the special district has taken no action for two or more years.
 The DEO proceeds with the provisions of s.
-189.4044, F.S., to declare the special district inactive.
+189.062, F.S., to declare the special district inactive.
 A notice of proposed declaration of inactive status is published for 21 days in a newspaper of general circulation in the county where the special district is located.
-If no objections are received, the DEO will change the status of the special district to “inactive” and notify the special district’s local governing authority of the change.
+If no objections are received, the DEO will then change the status of the special district to “inactive” and notify the chair of the governing body of each local general-purpose government that created the special district of the change.
 Pursuant to s.
-189.4044(4), F.S., the entity that created a special district that has been declared inactive under this section must dissolve the special district by repealing its enabling laws or by other appropriate means.
+189.062(4), F.S., the entity that created a special district that has been declared inactive under this section must dissolve the special district by repealing its enabling laws or by other appropriate means.

 ² Due to an error, one of these special districts was reported to the Committee as noncompliant; however, the required reports had been timely submitted.